 The entire assessment can take 2 to 3 hours to complete.
 During which you will undergo an extensive eye examination to determine:

 - The health of your eyes

 - Your suitability for laser refractive surgery

-Be mindful that some eye centres advertise a low price for the surgery, only to load the assessment cost on to your final bill (which can cost up to $100 more).
+Be mindful that some eye centres advertise a low price for the surgery, only to load the assessment cost on to your final bill.
+In some cases, it may cost up to $100 more.

-AKA, your follow-up appointments.
+Post-operative services is also known as your follow-up appointments.
 Many eye centres will include the costs of follow-up doctor consultations after the surgery.
-Not all do.
+However, not all do.

 Be sure to ask about the post-operative review charges as well!